 While Sedums are quite fast to grow, they are not as fast as the Aptenia and so any plants can be decimated very quickly.
 The root system is not very strong and the chickens can pull the whole plant out quite easily.

 If you are trimming sedums, chickens should eat them quite happily.

-Although not their favourite types of succulent, our chooks were seen having a bit of some Graptopetalums and even Echeverias, but not if there was any Aptenia or Sedum around.
+Although, not their favourite types of succulent, our chooks were seen having a bit of Graptopetalum and even Echeverias.
+But not if there was any Aptenia or Sedum around.

 Echeveria and Graptopetalum genera have no reported toxicity and so should be safe for chickens to nibble on.

 Succulents That Could Make Chickens Sick

 While we could not find a lot of research, we found some reference to the below plants and toxic reaction in animals, so it is best they are not given to chickens, if they are keen to eat them.
 Our personal experience is that the chooks never touched these plants, but it’s better to be safe than sorry and it is hard to say whether all the chickens in the world are the same.

 We came across a study that linked Aloe Vera and cancer in rodents, if eaten untreated.
 Not quite sure about chickens, but a few blog websites (very hard to find out whether the information provided in these blogs is actually based on any scientific evidence) singled out Aloes as dangerous to some animals if eaten.